Table Mountain National Park Marine Protected Area: Seasonal variations in sea conditions

-In winter, the South Atlantic High moves north and the weather pattern is dominated by cold fronts formed over the southern ocean, The winds generally follow the pattern of light to strong north-westerly, swinging though south-westerly as the front passes overhead, and followed by relatively weak south-easterlies.
+In winter, the South Atlantic High moves north and the weather pattern is dominated by cold fronts formed over the Southern Ocean, The winds generally follow the pattern of light to strong north-westerly, swinging though south-westerly as the front passes overhead, and followed by relatively weak south-easterlies.
 North-westerly gales produce powerful wind waves which batter the west coast of the peninsula, but the east side waters may be calm, with a minor wind chop due to the short fetch.
 The westerly winds may also clean up the surface waters of the west side of False Bay, and as there is usually much lower insolation at this time of year, plankton does not usually bloom, and the water remains relatively clear.

-The westerly storms of the southern ocean also produce very large waves with a large amount of their energy propagating towards the north-east, and as these move away from their source they separate by wave-length, as the wave velocity is a function of the wavelength, with the longer, more powerful waves travelling faster and losing less energy as they travel.
+The westerly storms of the Southern Ocean also produce very large waves with a large amount of their energy propagating towards the north-east, and as these move away from their source they separate by wave-length, as the wave velocity is a function of the wavelength, with the longer, more powerful waves travelling faster and losing less energy as they travel.
 These become swells, and by the time they reach the Cape Peninsula the leading pulse is usually in the 13 to 15 second period band, occasionally up to 18 seconds.
 Depending on deep-water amplitude, they can break over some of the reefs outside Hout Bay at heights of up to 70 ft, making this a world-class big wave break.
 Most of the energy of swells with a significant westerly component does not make it round the corner of Cape Point into the west side of False Bay.
 On the same day that big waves are breaking on the west coast, it may be calm enough for scuba diving from the shore in Simon's Town, on the False Bay coast on the other side of the peninsula.

+Sea surface temperatures off the west and south coasts of South Africa are affected by El Niño–Southern Oscillation (ENSO) via changes in surface wind strength.
+During El Niño the south-easterly winds driving upwelling are weaker which results in warmer coastal waters than normal, while during La Niña the same winds are stronger and cause colder coastal waters.
+These effects on the winds are part of large scale influences on the tropical Atlantic and the South Atlantic High-pressure system, and changes to the pattern of westerly winds further south.
+There are other influences not known to be related to ENSO of similar importance.
+Some ENSO events do not lead to the expected changes.